stevielkim/aisoseoexperiment/README.md

-## Understanding Importance of Content Optimization For SEO vs AISO rankings
+## Understanding Importance of Content Optimization For SEO vs AEO rankings
-*Content stand-off between SEO and AISO - does it really matter if you optimize for one vs the other?*
+*Content stand-off between SEO and AEO - does it really matter if you optimize for one vs the other?*

 This in-progress project compares traditional SEO search results with AI-generated answers from Google AI Overviews, Perplexity, and Bing Copilot.

 ### Goal
-Run an experiment to discover if the same content is prioritized by traditional search engines vs AI search engines/overviews, so we as product and marketing professionals understand if it's critical to rewrite content to optimize for AISO.
+Run an experiment to discover if the same content is prioritized by traditional search engines vs AI search engines/overviews, so we as product and marketing professionals understand if it's critical to rewrite content to optimize for AEO or if we can rely on traditional SEO practices.

 It includes a modular scraping pipeline built with Python, Selenium, and Beautiful Soup